Why should I see a cosmetic dermatologist for BOTOX® and Dysport® injections?

 How does BOTOX® and Dysport® work?

-I also consider BOTOX® and Dysport® to be a method of behavior modification for the muscles injected, since patients learn to express themselves without constantly using and overusing them.
-Because of this effect, as well as a small degree of weakening in the muscles causing the wrinkles due to BOTOX® and Dysport®, the time between successive treatments will get longer and longer over a period of several treatments.
+With the aid of BOTOX® and Dysport®, patients often become accustomed to expressing themselves without constantly using and overusing certain facial muscles.
+Because of this “muscle retraining” effect, combined with a small degree of weakening in the muscles that typically occurs, the time needed between successive treatments often tends to get longer with a program of regular treatments.
 I have many patients who come every 6-8 months only.

 Are BOTOX® and Dysport® dangerous?

-BOTOX® and Dysport® Cosmetic are not considered dangerous at all.
-It has been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, it has been used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
-There has been a lot of experience with BOTOX® and Dysport® over those years, and the FDA-approved BOTOX® and Dysport® Cosmetic has not been known to result in any serious complication.
+BOTOX® and Dysport® Cosmetic are generally considered safe procedures with low risk of serious complications when admistered properly.
+Both procedures have been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
 It is important, however, to have the injections by a trained MD who uses the product approved in a medical setting.
 BOTOX® and Dysport® parties, injections at malls and other forms of “casual” BOTOX® and Dysport® can cause unwanted complications.

-No. The word toxin may sound scary, but the BOTOX® and Dysport® Cosmetic product is carefully purified, and the amounts injected are simply tiny, just enough for the small muscles of facial expression.
-Additionally, BOTOX® and Dysport® only works on those muscles in that very small area of injection, and is not capable of traveling long distances to impact other organs and systems in the body.
-No serious complications have occurred from using BOTOX® and Dysport® Cosmetic for facial muscles as described above.
+No. The word toxin may sound scary, but the BOTOX® and Dysport® Cosmetic product is carefully designed to be safe when used as intended.
+It only takes a small amount to affect the small muscles that control facial movement.
+Additionally, BOTOX® and Dysport® only work on those muscles around the injection site, and is not capable of traveling long distances to impact other organs and systems in the body.

 Who is a candidate for BOTOX® and Dysport®?

-Anyone with wrinkles resulting from facial expression is a candidate.
+If you have etched-in lines and creases associated with facial expressions may be a candidate.
 I treat not only women, but also a lot of men.
 The typical ages range from early to mid 30’s and into the 70’s and beyond.
 Occasionally people have hereditary wrinkles which develop very early on.
-I have treated such patients in their 20’s, and helped restore the youthful look they were missing.
+I have treated such patients in their 20’s with premature signs of aging.
+The treatment is not suitable for those with severely lax skin and will not address loss of volume or sagging.

 Which wrinkles respond to BOTOX® and Dysport®?

-BOTOX® and Dysport® are most commonly used to soften the frown lines (the so called 11’s) between the eyebrows, eliminating the “angry” look.
+BOTOX® and Dysport® are most commonly used to soften the frown lines (the so-called 11’s) between the eyebrows, eliminating the “angry” look.
 It can also be used for the horizontal lines of the forehead, the crow’s feet around the eyes, the “bands” on the neck, and can help turn up the corners of the mouth from their downward position as a result of aging.
-It also works on vertical lines on the upper lips that are common in smokers, and has even been used to lift the tip of the nose
+It also can help smooth vertical lines on the upper lips that are common in smokers, and has even been used to lift the tip of the nose.

 What about the nasolabial folds and other wrinkles?